stefan-tachev/docker-compose-lamp-stack/README.md

 A hopefully simple Docker-LAMP stack for OSx with phpmyadmin

-Maybe I will add some more tools
+Maybe I will add some more tools later
 Uses syncing for osx - should be faster

 To run it you need docker-sync: